rhel-labs/instruqt/idm-workshop/05-sudo/assignment.md

 ooops!

 <pre class="file" style="white-space: pre-wrap; font-family:monospace;">
-alice is not allowed to run sudo on idmclient.
+alice is not allowed to run sudo on idmclient1.
 This incident will be reported.
-[alice@idmclient ~]$
+[alice@idmclient1 ~]$
 </pre>